Research / Other publications

 7. Jihadist and right-wing propaganda reinforce each other and support

 8. Ethno-nationalist terror generally declined, but Turkish and IRA groups

 remained active; and

-9. Left wing and anarchist groups attempted 26 attacks, all in Greece, Italy
+9. Left-wing and anarchist groups attempted 26 attacks, all in Greece, Italy

-By 2021, terrorist violence in Europe stems from four primary causes: Right wing, left wing, Islamist and ethnic.
+By 2021, terrorist violence in Europe stems from four primary causes: Right-wing, left-wing, Islamist, and ethnic.
 All four are present in France.
 Yet France is in other ways unique, and

-presents a worst case scenario in countering terrorist and communal violence.
+presents a worst-case scenario in countering terrorist and communal violence.

 Terrorism in France: 2015

-On 7 January 2015 an attack on the offices of the magazine Charlie Hebdo was quickly followed two days later by an assault on the Hypercacher kosher market.
+On 7 January 2015, an attack on the offices of the magazine Charlie Hebdo was quickly followed two days later by an assault on the Hypercacher kosher market.
 Ten were killed at the Hebdo offices while four were killed at the market.
-The attack on the magazine was the culmination of a long struggle which saw the offices burned and the website hacked over Charlie Hebdo’s publication of cartoons and text crudely attacking Islam and Prophet Mohammad.
+The attack on the magazine was the culmination of a long struggle that saw the offices burned and the website hacked over Charlie Hebdo’s publication of cartoons and text crudely attacking Islam and Prophet Mohammad.
 The magazine

 claimed that it was not Islamophobic, but rather were defenders of laïcité or French secularism.